God Will Use ANYONE to Help You

 Some Observations From the Text

-Nehemiah was distraught by the plight of his people left in Jerusalem
+Nehemiah was distraught by the plight of his people left in Jerusalem.

-Sometimes we are concerned about the issues but, not so concerned that we cannot shift them off our minds and go back to normal.
+Sometimes we are concerned about the issues but, not so concerned that we cannot shift them off our minds and go back to 'normal'.
 But if like Nehemiah we cannot rest, we will pray and fast to get the solution.

 Nehemiah also was not phased by the questions coming from the King - This is Key

 Question: Do people of rank intimidate you?
-Nehemiah is servant to the King, when asked the question 'why are you sad' He could have easily responded 'It's ok your majesty I don't want to trouble you with my problems.
+Nehemiah is a servant to the King, but when asked the question 'why are you sad' He could have easily responded 'It's ok your majesty I don't want to trouble you with my problems.